SanjanPiya/AppRTC-iOS/README.md

 ##Todos:

 ##Bugs
-- remote video freezes on iPhone (Remote Video on Browser is perfect)
+- remote video freezes on iPhone (remote video on browser is perfect)
-- Orientation-Change between potrait an landscape not testen (has probably Problems don't try!)
+- orientation change between potrait an landscape not testen (has probably problems don't try!)
-- Call-Test-Sequence c) Chrome2iPhoneHangupChrome --> d) Chrome2iPhoneHangupiPhone did not work
+- call-test-sequence c) Chrome2iPhoneHangupChrome --> d) Chrome2iPhoneHangupiPhone did not work
     -  after stopping a call a user sometimes cannot be called again.
 Signalling is looking for sessions which do not exist anymore.
 It's not clear why.
 - (setup) sound cannot be disabled from phone while broadcasting sound